blockcypher/php-client/README.md

 __Welcome to BlockChyper PHP SDK__.
 This repository contains BlockChyper's PHP SDK and samples for REST API.

+> **Before starting to use the sdk, please be aware it´s still a beta.

 ## SDK Documentation

 [ Our BlockChyper-PHP-SDK Page ](http://blockcypher.github.io/php-client/) includes all the documentation related to PHP SDK.
 Everything from SDK Wiki, to Sample Codes, to Releases.
 Here are few quick links to get you there faster.